BSA/Triumph racing triples: 1970

 For the AMA season opening Daytona 200, BSA/Triumph signed up Mike Hailwood, Dave Aldana, Jim Rice (BSA) and Gene Romero, Gary Nixon, Don Castro (Triumph).
 Percy Tait was to be an advisor but an extra bike was prepared for him to race on.
 Romero took pole but was beaten by three seconds by Dick Mann on a Honda in the race.
 Castro finished third.

 Aldana won the road race at Talladega, Alabama and Nixon at the Loudon Classic.
 Rice used the triple on some mile flat tracks and his crash in qualifying for the Sacramento Mile was used in Bruce Brown's film On Any Sunday.
 Romero won the AMA Championship with Rice second.

 Three production racing Tridents were prepared at Meriden for the IOM 750 Production TT.
 Malcolm Uphill won on one of these and Tom Dickie was fourth on another.

 The TT tridents were taken to the September Bol d'Or at Montlhéry.
 The bike that won the TT was ridden by Tom Dickie and Paul Smart, and the 4th place TT machine ridden by Steve Jolly and Percy Tait.
 The third machine is given over to the French BSA/Triumph importer, Paris dealer CGCIM, and was ridden by Frenchmen Jean-Claude Costeux and George Passet.
 The Jolly/Tait machine was losing oil during the race, which was spraying on the rear wheel causing the machine to slip and slide.
 The riders wanted to retire the bike but were persuaded by the French importer to continue.
 Because of this the machine was nicknamed Slippery Sam.
 Dickie/Smart won the race, with Jolly/Tait 5th and the French machine 8th.

+BSA's competitions department at Armoury Road prepared two production racing Rocket 3s.
+They competed at the IOM 750 Production TT, where works rider Bob Heath finished 5th.
+Graham Saunders and Don Jones rode one of the bikes at the Bol d'Or, but crashed during the night.

 In a precursor to the Anglo-American Match Races Nixon and Yvon Duhamel were brought over to England for the 1970 Race of the year at Mallory Park.
 On a spare factory triumph Nixon finished 4th.

 Smart & Ray Pickrell raced triples in South Africa over the winter of 1970.
 Also in the winter of 1970–71, the three production racers received new frames.
 Whilst looking identical to the standard frames, they had any unnecessary lugs removed and were significantly lighter.
 That combined with other modifications by mechanic Les Williams, made the bikes 70 lbs lighter than stock.
 The new frame also gave more ground clearance.